 Ronald Read was a janitor and gas station attendant who quietly built an $8 million fortune by investing throughout his life.
 According to a CNBC report (image below) nobody, not even his family, knew how much wealth he built until after his death.

-Don’t wait until you’re making more money or until you’re older to begin investing.
+So, if you’re wondering “how to become a millionaire”, it’s simple: Don’t wait until you’re making more money or until you’re older to begin investing.
 The time to get started is now.

 You can begin building wealth no matter how old you are or how much money you earn.
 Start with whatever you can, live below your means, and let your money grow.